nodejs/node/doc/api/http.md

 * {Object}

-An object which contains arrays of sockets currently awaiting use by the Agent when HTTP KeepAlive is used.
+An object which contains arrays of sockets currently awaiting use by the agent when HTTP Keep-Alive is used.
 Do not modify.

 ### agent.getName(options)
 <!-- YAML